South Korea’s Han Kang wins 2024 Nobel Prize in literature

 The literature prize has long been male-dominated, with just 17 women among its laureates.
 The last woman to win was Annie Ernaux of France, in 2022.

 The prize carries a cash award of 11 million Swedish kronor ($1m) from a bequest left by the award’s creator, Swedish inventor Alfred Nobel.
-Alongside the cash prize, the winners will be presented a medal on December 10.
+Alongside the cash prize, the winners will be presented with a medal on December 10.